Updated: Sep 4

 By 9:30 pm the guests were gone and we were eating and drinking and relaxing!

-Also, it rained right at that time butting out the fire and ending the events.
+Also, it rained right at that time putting out the fire and ending the events.
+I was satisfied though.

 My Candy/ Fondue table, and the inspirations...